 Be careful!
 With one simple misstep you can lose it all.

-First, insurance companies want you to believe your injury accident case is worth less than it is.
+First, insurance companies want you to believe your San Diego injury accident case is worth less than it really is.

 Dealing with the aftermath of auto accidents is never easy.
 Complicated insurance policies and new comparative fault systems lead to increasing confusion about the rights of the car accident victim.
 As a result, every year some victims in San Diego sign away a lot of their due compensation to insurance companies in exchange for a small payment, not understanding that they may be entitled to more when a negligent driver causes harm on the road.

 Insurance companies often try to pay a token settlement to accident victims, but these are often not enough to even begin to pay for the expenses associated with an accident.

 You don’t need to settle for less.
 With our expert San Diego County auto accident attorneys on your side, we can help you get more.

 Then there’s you.
-There are 20 ways you can ruin your car accident claim.
+There are 20 ways you can ruin your car accident claim in California.

-With the insurance company trying to hard to give you less than you deserve, you need to try hard to not give them anything they can use against you.
+With the insurance company trying hard to give you less than you deserve, you need to try hard to not give them anything they can use against you.
 Here are the common mistakes accident victims make that can completely blow their case.